Agarnerman/NFL_Model/README.md

 Pipelines: Pipelines were implemented to streamline the data preprocessing and modeling process.
 Scalers: Data scaling techniques were applied to ensure numerical features were on a similar scale.
 Masks: Masks were used to selectively include or exclude features during training and evaluation.
-Code Structure:

-[GatheringData.py],[ExtendingData.py]: Contains functions for scraping NFL data and Vegas lines.
-[NFLBettingModel.py]: Implements the first version of the model.
-[TweakedNFLModel.py]: Implements the second version of the model with improvements.

 Future Work: